 Pioneering Science Education

-Dr Armstrong greatly influenced the design of the Science School building at CH, Horsham.
-The existence of such well-equipped laboratories and facilities were unique at that time for a school in the UK.
+1902 Dr Armstrong greatly influenced the design of the Science School building at CH, Horsham.
+The existence of such well-equipped laboratories and facilities was unique at that time for a school in the UK.

-Dr Armstrong’s pioneer heuristic method of instruction was implemented extensively throughout British schools.
+1908 Dr Armstrong’s pioneering heuristic method of instruction was implemented extensively throughout British schools.

-Dr Gordon Van Praagh joined the staff at CH (1933-1964).
-He re-invented Armstrong’s heuristic techniques and influenced science teaching across the world through his work at CH.
+1933 Dr Gordon Van Praagh joined the staff at CH (1933-1964).
+He reinvented Armstrong’s heuristic techniques and influenced science teaching across the world through his work at CH.

 1950s - 1960s Van Praagh became a leading figure of the Nuffield Science Teaching Project, which, by the 1960s, modernised and dominated science education, while maintaining a commitment to teaching for understanding through hands-on practical work.
 Van Praagh conceived the CH Science Journal to encourage CH scientists to communicate their research in good English.
 The authors of many articles later had distinguished careers in the field.

 1970s -1990s CH followed Nuffield courses in Chemistry, Physics and Biology with teachers Dr Roger Hackett and Glynn James influencing the revision of Nuffield publications, while the Nuffield Science Teaching Project gave rise to new ideas in Britain and the Commonwealth.
 The Salter’s Livery Company awarded Glynn James with the prestigious Salters’ Prize for the teaching of Chemistry.